tinymce/tinymce-docs/advanced/creating-a-plugin.md

 ## Language localization

 If you want to have custom translations for your plugin you need to create a "langs" directory in your plugin directory.
-TinyMCE will then try to load language files based on the specified language core for example if the language is "sv_SE" it will try to load "<your plugin>/langs/sv_SE.js".
+TinyMCE will then try to load language files based on the specified language core for example if the language is "sv_SE" it will try to load ```'<your plugin>/langs/sv_SE.js'```.

 This file is similar to .po files it has the English string on the left side and the translated string on the right side.